Research

 I'm interested in studying debris flow initiation using numerical modeling and remote observations.
 In this research, I aim to study the effects of low-intensity rainfall to constrain the debris flow likelihood in subsequent years.
 Secondly, I'm developing a method that utilizes high repeat satellite imagery to look into vegetation estimation to improve our model estimation.

-I'm also applying this method to fires affected by monsoons (e.g., Hermits Peak/Calf Canyon in New Mexico).
+I'm also interested in applying this method to fires affected by monsoons (e.g., Hermits Peak/Calf Canyon in New Mexico).

 In prep